 Program Development Fee has been paid.

-Mentors are selected by the member, parents/guardian and ISU Extension staff and have successfully completed the required screening and training process.
+Mentors are selected by the member, parents/guardian, and ISU Extension staff and have successfully completed the required screening and training process.

 The mentor provides the member experientially designed learning opportunities that support the basic needs of youth (belonging, mastery, independence, and generosity) and the outcomes of the 4-H experience (productive citizens, outstanding communicators, effective leaders, successful learners).

-The 4-H Independent Membership Experience and Member expectations are the same as the Club Member Expectations.
+The 4-H Independent Membership Experience and Member Expectations are the same as the Club Member Expectations.

 Independent members are eligible but not required to participate in competitive events, fairs, and camps.